Cha Woong-ki

 Cha Woong-ki (Korean: 차웅기; born April 23, 2002) is a South Korean singer and actor.
-He is a member of the boy group AHOF, formed through the reality competition show Universe League (2024), where he finished in second place.
+He is a member of the boy group AHOF, formed through the reality competition show Universe League (2024), where he finished in ninth place.
 Prior to his idol career, Cha was a child actor, making his debut in the TV Series The King and I (2007).
-In 2019, he debuted as a member of the K-pop group TO1 (Formerly TOO) that was formed through the survival show To Be World Klass before his departure in June 2022.
+In 2020, he debuted as a member of the K-pop group TO1 (formerly TOO) that was formed through the survival show To Be World Klass before his departure in June 2022.
 He debuted under the name Woonggi.
 In 2023, he participated in Boys Planet, placing 20th overall as a result of his elimination in the 11th episode.

 Early life and education

 Cha Woong-ki was born on April 23, 2002 in Gongneung-dong, Nowon District, Seoul, South Korea.
 In February 2021, he completed his studies at Hanlim Multi Arts School, where he majored in the Entertainment Department.
 In the same year, Cha enrolled in the Department of Acting Arts at Dong Seoul University.